 Ultimately, there are plenty of vent kits available that can help you figure out a way to vent your dryer to the inside.
 At the same time, it is important to keep a few important do’s and don’ts in mind.
 These include:

 - Gas Dryers: You should never vent a gas dryer to the inside of your building.
 The biggest risk of venting a gas dryer to the inside is carbon monoxide poisoning.
 Carbon monoxide is a dangerous gas that is emitted when gas is combusted.
 You need to make sure all carbon monoxide gas goes the outside.
 This is the same reason why you should not start a car when your garage door is closed.

 - Maintenance: You should always follow the recommended maintenance schedule associated with an indoor venting kit.
 If you do not get your vent kit maintained on time, dust and debris are going to build up.
-This is going to prevent your dryer from cutting properly, causing it to overheat.
+This is going to prevent your dryer from venting properly, causing it to overheat.

 These are a few important do’s and don’ts you need to keep in mind if you are thinking about venting your dryer to the inside.
 If you think about these issues ahead of time, you may be able to avoid serious issues in the future.

 Consider Venting Your Dryer to the Indoors

 When possible, you need to make sure your dryer vents to the outdoors.
 That way, you do not have to worry about impacting people with chronic respiratory conditions and you can avoid this serious fire risk.
 At the same time, if you cannot vent your dryer to the outside, you might be able to vent it indoors.